THE ULTIMATE OBLIQUES WORKOUT GUIDE

 I would recommend performing 2 or 3 sets of 10 quality contractions, holding each contraction 6 to 7 seconds.

 Oblique workouts are an essential part of any fitness program.
-Not only can they help improve your overall mobility and range of motion, but they can also help give you a defined waistline with a toned midsection.
+Not only can they help improve your overall mobility and range of motion, but they can also help give you a defined waistline.

 By performing the best oblique exercises – both those that require and don’t require equipment – you can achieve a strong core with improved mobility and a more defined waistline.

-Looking for effective oblique workouts for at home or the gym?
+Looking for effective oblique training for at home or the gym?
 We’ve got you covered!
+Check out our ATHLEAN-X programs to see which one best fits your goals and fitness level!

 OBLIQUE WORKOUTS FAQ

 Yes, oblique exercises can help slim your waistline by strengthening and toning the muscle groups in that area.
 The stronger your abdominals become, the more defined your core will look.
-In combination with a healthy diet and regular cardio exercise, oblique workouts can help you achieve a slim and toned midsection.
+You should shoot for 3-5 exercises in your core workouts including a few for the obliques.
+In combination with a healthy diet and regular cardio exercise, oblique training can help you achieve a slim and toned midsection as part of your broader core training program.

 No, oblique workouts do not widen your waist.
 In fact, they can help tone and define the muscles in that area when done correctly.

 No, oblique workouts will not make you boxy or bulky.
-The goal of oblique exercises is to help strengthen and tone the muscles in that area, not bulk them up.
+The goal of exercises for obliques is to help strengthen and tone the muscles in that area, not bulk them up.
 If done correctly, oblique workouts can help you achieve a more defined waistline with a slim and toned midsection.

-Yes, oblique workouts can help give you a smaller waist when performed consistently as part of an overall fitness program and a healthy diet.
+Yes, oblique workouts can help give you a smaller waist and make your core stronger when performed consistently as part of an overall fitness program and a healthy diet.

 Yes, oblique workouts can help reduce the appearance of love handles when combined with a healthy diet and regular aerobic exercise.
-Performing exercises that target the obliques will help strengthen and tone the muscles in that area, which can make it look smaller and more defined.
+Performing workout moves that target the obliques will help strengthen and tone the muscles in that area, which can make it look smaller and more defined.

 The best way to tone the sides of your stomach is by performing oblique exercises that target the muscles in that area.
 Additionally, combining these exercises with a healthy diet and regular aerobic exercise can help you achieve that lean look you want.